 “Well, I hope when you return to the Maldives you visit us again.”
 He turned and walked off.
 He probably uses hair color, I thought.

-My friend and I looked at each other, mouths open, heads shaking, and then we thoroughly discussed the exchange–that moment of cultural intersection that slapped us both on our wrinkled faces.
+My friend and I looked at each other, mouths open, heads shaking.Then we thoroughly discussed the exchange–that moment of cultural intersection that slapped us both on our wrinkled faces.
 We didn’t return to that restaurant during our visit to the Maldives.

 We did try to laugh more, and explore, and appreciate the sunsets, and poke fun at one another, and enjoy the fact that two women in their mid-sixties were traveling in a remote corner of the world and enjoying the heck out of it.